Jegge/tri2s/README.md

    some sample code from munch and who helped me fixing some obscure error*, that I got rid more by chance than by knowledge) and Mitch (who also contributed to the library and munch and who encouraged me soldering the mignonette on the 26C3 workshop in berlin by giving me a "solder sticker").

-*  I have worked as a software developer for quite some time now and I've seen some really strange bugs in that time, but the error was even obscure by these standards.
-I compiled - no problem, program works.
-Rolf compiled - stones randomly stopped falling.